1234-Ariel-code/gvae/README.md

 In addition to the manuscript-facing implementation in [`gvae/`](gvae/), this repository includes a configuration-driven software pipeline in [`software/`](software/).
 The pipeline provides a simplified entry point for users who want to run selected gVAE analyses on their own data without manually calling each script.

-The software layer wraps the core manuscript implementation rather than duplicating it.
-This keeps the repository organized into a clear backend/frontend-style structure:

 ```text
 gvae/        core model, XAI, prediction, enrichment, and manuscript scripts
 software/    user-facing configuration runner and analysis templates